tedneward/Azgaarnoth/Races/Elves.md

 * **Fleet of Foot**.
 Your base walking speed increases to 35 feet.

 * **Mask of the Wild**.
 You can attempt to hide even when you are only lightly obscured by foliage, heavy rain, falling snow, mist, and other natural phenomena.

-### Wood Elf Racial Feat
-*Prerequisite: Elf (wood)*

-You learn the magic of the primeval woods, which are revered and protected by your people.
-You learn one druid cantrip of your choice.
-You also learn the [longstrider]() and [pass without trace]() spells, each of which you can cast once without expending a spell slot.
-You regain the ability to cast these two spells in this way when you finish a long rest.
-Wisdom is your spellcasting ability for all three spells.

 ## Eladrin